Schools’ Outreach Programme

 The outreach programme of the Broadway Arts Festival is our opportunity to connect with young people giving them direct access to professional artists, new experiences and expert tuition.

-Thanks to the generous support of our Festival Benefactors and the continuing success of the festival, 2022 & 2023 saw a significant expansion of the outreach programme to include not only the two Broadway Primary Schools but also Chipping Campden Secondary School and Prince Henry’s High School, Evesham.
-In consultation with the teachers we organise and fund creative and performing arts activities and workshops all year round reaching over 1500 school children and teenagers in the area.
+Thanks to the generous support of The Elmley Foundation, our Festival Benefactors and the continuing success of the festival, over the past few years we have seen a significant expansion of the outreach programme to include not only the two Broadway Primary Schools but also Willersey Primary School, Chipping Campden Secondary School and Prince Henry’s High School, Evesham.
+In consultation with the teachers we organise and fund creative and performing arts activities and workshops all year round reaching over 1700 school children and teenagers in the area.

-If you would like to support our outreach work, please consider becoming a benefactor.
+If you would like to support our outreach work, please consider giving a donation or becoming a benefactor.

 2022/23 Schools Outreach